Swimmer’s shoulder: Symptoms, causes and how to treat it

 A simple and fairly accurate way to know if your shoulder pain is due to swimmer’s shoulder (subacromial impingement) is the painful arc test.
 To perform this test simply stand and raise your arm out to the side all the way above your head.

-How do I get rid of/treat swimmer’s shoulder?
+How to get rid of swimmer’s shoulder?

-Firstly, stop doing the movements that hurt it.
+To get rid of swimmer’s shoulder, firstly, stop doing the movements that hurt it.
 When people learn that a movement hurts for some reason they keep doing it throughout the day to remind or confirm to themselves that it still hurts!
 Every time you do a movement that brings the pain back you are increasing the inflammation and damage to the area.

 If you continue lifting your arm in such a way that it hurts then it will not get better.
 This also applies to doing activities or sports that aggravate the injury.
-If swimming front crawl causes pain then you need to stop doing it as you are not allowing the injury to repair itself.
+If swimming front crawl causes pain then you need to stop doing it as you’re not allowing the injury to repair itself.

 Secondly, improve your posture so that the shoulder joint sits in an improved position can improve the function of the shoulder and aid in recovery.
 For the vast majority of people this means reducing the amount of kyphosis in the thoracic spine and retracting the head.
 This can be achieved by simply standing taller – pretend there is a piece of string pulling you as tall as you can be.